CCQC/janus/docs/_build/html/_sources/source/running-janus.rst.txt

 **system_info**
     :Description: Files for describing the positions and topology of the initial system
     :DataType: List of strings
+    :Values: inpcrd and prmtop files needed for Amber files, gro and top files needed for Gromacs files

 Optional keywords
 _________________